Ben Line Agencies: 1977 to 1991

 By 1977 The Ben Line Group employed over 2,000 shore-based and sea-going staff, and owned a fleet of four container ships, 13 cargo liners, three chemical tankers, six bulk carriers, and five rigs and drill ships.
 In addition, three oil tankers and one container carrier were managed on behalf of other owners.
 Furthermore, through the purchase of another company, it owned seven other vessels and became Britain's biggest offshore drilling contractor.

 Benreoch made history in 1984 as being the heaviest semi-submersible drilling rig (17,200 tons) to be transported on board a semi-submersible carrier, voyaging some 14,000 miles from New Zealand to Spain.

 In 1987 a strategic decision to start actively seeking outside shipping agency principals to complement the in-house core business activity of container liner shipping – Ben Line Agencies was established.

 In 1991 the remaining ships were sold, and the company combined with the East Asiatic Company of Copenhagen.

 Ben Line Agencies (1992 onward)

 Following the sale of Ben Line's ships and rigs, emphasis was placed on the development of Ben Line Agencies, which is owned by its key stakeholders, many of whom are managers of the company.
 Descendants of the original shareholders also retained a substantial interest in the company.

 During this period Ben Line Agencies operated from offices in Japan, Hong Kong, Singapore, Malaysia and Thailand.
 The main business activity was Liner Agency.

 Over the next decade the company built a portfolio of shipping services including a liner agency, port agency, project logistics, offshore support, international freight forwarding, port representation, tank containers & leasing and P&I club representation and surveying.

 In 2011 it opened its 100th office.

+Ben Line Agencies have 130 offices with 2300 employees in 2023.